The 20 Best Paraplegia Doctors Near Me in Baltimore, MD

 The Johns Hopkins Hospital

 Dr. Becker is a neurologist who earned his Medical Degree from Ruprecht Karls University in Heidelberg, Germany in 2001.
 From 2001 to 2003, he was a Research Assistant in Neuroscience investigating the role of embryonic stem cells in spinal cord injury repair at Washington University School of Medicine in St. Louis, Missouri.
 At Vanderbilt University Medical Center in Nashville, Tennessee, he completed his residency in Internal Medicine in 2004 and his residency in Neurology in 2007.
 From there, he completed a year-long fellowship in Spinal Cord Injury Medicine at the Johns Hopkins School of Medicine in Baltimore, MD.
 Dr. Becker is rated as a Distinguished provider by MediFind in the treatment of Paraplegia.
-His top areas of expertise are Multiple Sclerosis (MS), Paraplegia, Relapsing Multiple Sclerosis (RMS), and Cerebellar Multiple System Atrophy.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Paraplegia, Relapsing Multiple Sclerosis (RMS), Multiple Sclerosis (MS), and Cerebellar Multiple System Atrophy.
+Dr. Becker is board certified in American Board Of Psychiatry And Neurology.

 Kennedy Krieger Institute